fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment6.md

 ---
 collection: teaching
-title: "Classwork 6"
+title: "Assignment 6"
 ---

 ## Logistics
-* Due: Monday, Feburary 3rd AoE.
+* Due: Thursday, November 20th AoE.
 * Submission instructions: submit the Linux self-assessment on D2L.
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.